redhat-openstack/puppet-openstack-storage/README.md

 Current Status
 ===================
 This currently only works with replicated volumes, though support for distributed and distributed-replicated should be in the works later.
-Also, only Cinder and Glance are included thus far with Swift to be added shortly.